FrancesCoronel/personal-website-v3/site/content/adventures/2015-10-09-designlab-submissions.md

 ---
-title: "Designlab Submissions 🎨"
+title: Designlab Submissions 🎨
 date: 2015-10-09
 description: These are some of my favorite submissions from Design 101 course on Designlab.
 banner: https://i.imgur.com/8cFXnVj.jpg
 categories:
   - portfolio
 ---

 # These are all my submissions from my **[Design 101](https://trydesignlab.com/web-design-course/)** course on [Designlab](https://trydesignlab.com).